darkawesome/blog/content/blog/resume.md

 - Liaised with distribution centers
 - Updated orders through a fulfillment database
 - Used Xterm on a daily to manage products and product information

+**Projects**

+**Aionian Bible Project**
+- Building an Amazon web scraper to display amazon comments under the corresponding book on the website
+- Creating a bot as well to automate the process and update content on an interval to avoid bot detection